-It's the thorniest of all grooming issues - how a man can keep his tackle looking tip-top.
+It's the thorniest of all grooming issues - how a man can keep his 'junk' looking tip-top.
 And since we couldn't handle the people we see everyday reading our first-person account of such manly maintenance, we reached across the pond to have our British Grooming Guru, Lee Kynaston, offer some solutions for downstairs' dilemmas.

 A little hair is fantastic, but when it starts to appear as if Don King's 'do is residing in the Calvins, it's time for some pubic pruning.
 Not only do surveys show women prefer men neat and tidy -- it's also a hygienic advantage since body hair is the ultimate home for odor-causing bacteria.